American urban history: Lure of the metropolis

 Jeffersonian America distrusted the city, and rural spokesmen repeatedly warned their young men away.
 In 1881 The Evening Wisconsin newspaper warned cautious boys to stay on the farm.
-As paraphrased by historian Bayrd Still, the editor painted a grim contrast:
+As paraphrased by historian Bayrd Still, the editor paints a grim contrast:

 Pure milk, wholesome water, mellow fruit, vegetables, and proper sleep and exercise are lacking in the city; and the "dense centers of population are unfavorable to moral growth as they are to physical development."
 Sharpness and deception characterize the city merchant, mechanic, and professional man as well.
 How different is the situation of the "sturdy farmer removed from the dust and smoke and filth and vice of the crowded city. ...
 Content in his cottage ... why should he long for the fare and follies of the madding crowd in the Gay Metropolis?

-The response came from a Milwaukee newspaper editor in 1871, who boasted that the ambitious young man could not be stopped:
+The response came from a Milwaukee newspaper editor in 1871, who boasts that the ambitious young man could not be stopped:

 The young man in the country no sooner elects for himself his course, than he makes for the nearest town.
 Scarcely has he grown familiar with his new surroundings, when the subtle attractions of the remoter city begin to tell upon him.
 There is no resisting it.
 It draws him like a magnet.
 Sooner or later, it is tolerably certain, he will be sucked into one of the great centers of life.

 Reformers

 Historians have developed an elaborate typology of reformers in the late 19th century, focusing especially on the urban reformers.
 The Mugwumps were reform-minded Republicans who acted at the national level in the 1870s and 1880s, especially in 1884 when they split their ticket for Democrat Grover Cleveland.
-The "Goo Goos" were the local equivalent: the middle-class reformers who sought "good government" regardless of party.
+The "goo-goos" were the local equivalent: the middle-class reformers who sought "good government" regardless of party.
 They typically focused on urban sanitation, better schools, and lower trolley fares for the middle-class commuters.
 They especially demanded a nonpolitical civil service system to replace the "spoils of victory" approach by which the winners of an election replaced city and school employees.
 They often formed short-lived citywide organizations, such as The Committee of 70 in New York, the Citizens' Reform Association in Philadelphia, the Citizens' Association of Chicago, and the Baltimore Reform League.
-They sometimes won citywide elections, but were rarely reelected.
+They sometimes won citywide elections but were rarely reelected.
 Party regulars laughed at them for trying to be independent of the political party machines by forming nonpartisan tickets.
 The ridicule included suggestions that the reformers were not real men: they were sissies and "mollycoddles".

-By the 1890s, when historians call "structural reformers" were emerging; they were much more successful at reform, and marked the beginning of the Progressive Era.
-They used national organizations, such as the National Municipal League, and focused on broader principles such as honesty, efficiency, economy, and centralized decision-making by experts.
-"Efficiency" was their watchword, they believed one of the problems with the machines was that they wasted enormous amounts of tax money by creating useless patronage jobs and payoffs to mid-level politicians.
+By the 1890s, what historians call "structural reformers" were emerging; they were much more successful at reform and marked the beginning of the Progressive Era.
+They used national organizations such as the National Municipal League and focused on broader principles such as honesty, efficiency, economy, and centralized decision-making by experts.
+"Efficiency" was their watchword; they believed one of the problems with the machines was that they wasted enormous amounts of tax money by creating useless patronage jobs and payoffs to mid-level politicians.